gapatinor/demo1_github/README.md

 # Demo 1

-Demo1: creating repository on github and pull to local machine
+Demo1: creating repository on github and pull to local machine!